bbugyi200/funky/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `localalias` for local development.
+Here's how to set up `funky` for local development.

-1. Fork the `localalias` repo on GitHub.
+1. Fork the `funky` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/localalias.git
+    $ git clone git@github.com:your_name_here/funky.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv localalias
+    $ mkvirtualenv funky
-    $ cd localalias/
+    $ cd funky/
     $ python setup.py develop

 4. Create a branch for local development::